-Write the total residential income in Box 18B.
-This is the total of the following amounts:
+Write the other residential income in Box 18D.
+This includes the total from the following amounts:

-- (a) all residential rental income from a portfolio and/or individual property - (b) all depreciation recovery income for assets disposed of from a portfolio and/or individual property - (c) net income from the taxable sale/disposal of a property in a portfolio and/or individual property, and - (d) all net residential rental income, depreciation recovery income and net income from the taxable disposal of property from residential property excluded because it is held on revenue account.
+- income in relation to a loan denominated in a foreign currency from the portfolio and/or individual property - all depreciation recovery income from assets disposed of from the portfolio and/or individual property net income from the taxable disposal of a residential property outside the residential property deduction rules because it is held on revenue account.